jesterjaimi/rearc-quest/README.md

 # rearc-quest-proxy
 This repo contains the nginx-proxy that allows http alb access to a load balanced cluster of quest servers being served by an auto-scaling group via a terraform declared launch template. tls connections to the quest ec2 instances require direct instance access.
 I tried to get the alb's to play nicely with my self signed certificates, but I couldn't get it to work, which if my assumptions are correct, is acceptable, because I would hope that AWS frowns on such questionable security configurations.

-The only change that needs to be made to thoriughly inspect the configuration once running is to change the key_name in the launch configuration to an ssh key in your aws account and that you have access to the private key.
+The only change that needs to be made to thorughly inspect the configuration once running is to change the key_name in the launch configuration to an ssh key in your aws account and that you have access to the private key.

 "aws_launch_template" "quest_lt" {
     ...